-Chapbook of poems Crystal Marys is available from Scary Topiary Press
+Poetry chapbook Crystal Marys is available from Scary Topiary Press

-"Written from the impassive surface of the Internet and the high desert of Southern California, CRYSTAL MARYS is a field study of social-media fatigue, suburban youth, Filipino immigrancy, a denim day job in LA's garment district, and other sites of crystallized dis/enchantment.
-Molina traces life's "beautiful unreliable narrative logic" by the devotional images of our times—the Virgin Mary, emoji, family photos, profile pics, etc." - Scary Topiary Press
+Written from the impassive surface of the Internet and the high desert of Southern California, CRYSTAL MARYS is a field study of social-media fatigue, suburban youth, Filipino immigrancy, a denim day job in LA's garment district, and other sites of crystallized dis/enchantment.
+Molina traces life's "beautiful unreliable narrative logic" by the devotional images of our times—the Virgin Mary, emoji, family photos, profile pics, etc. - Scary Topiary Press

 was born and raised in San Fernando Valley, Los Angeles, to Filipino immigrant parents who ran crisis heterotopias from the early 1980s to mid 2000s.
-During this time, she lived in various houses converted into board and care facilities for persons with cognitive and physical disabilities.
+During this time, she lived in various houses converted into board-and-care facilities for persons with cognitive and physical disabilities.

 She holds a BA in Writing & Literature and minor in Religious Studies from Naropa University and MFA in Literary Arts (Poetry) from Brown University.
 A recipient of poetry fellowships from Kundiman and The MacDowell Colony, she has been a resident at Camac Centre d'Art in France, Mustarinda House in Finland, and The Unifiedfield in the Philippines.
 She taught poetry at Brown University, Cal State San Marcos, and UC San Diego.